nanoframework/nanodu/README.md

 ## GitHub Action for .NET **nanoFramework** dependencies updater

-This action installs the nanodu dotnet tool and udpates the NuGet packages and respective nuspec files in any .NET nanoFramework solutions living in a GitHub repository.
+This action installs the nanodu .NET tool and udpates the NuGet packages and respective nuspec files in any .NET nanoFramework solutions living in a GitHub repository.

 ### Inputs
 |Name               |Default                            |Options                        |Description|